y-oshua/CR03-MusicFestival/README.md

 To view the pages simply clone this repo then open index.html / reviews.html into your browser.

-This project was done as a solution to a end of the week project during my fullstack coure at code factory.
+This project was done as a solution to a end of the week project during my fullstack course at code factory.

-Please view the assingment.pdf to view the expected results.
+Please view the assignment.pdf to view the expected results.

 Cheers!